petkaantonov/bluebird/README.md

-# ⚠️USE NATIVE PROMISES INSTEAD⚠️
+# ⚠️Please use native promises instead if at all possible. ⚠️

-**Seriously, just dont use this library anymore.**.
 Native Promises have been stable in Node.js and browsers for around 6 years now and they have been fast for around 3.
 Bluebird still offers some useful utility methods and you can use it - but please consider native promises first.

 This is a good thing, the people working on Bluebird and promises have been able to help incorporate most of the useful things from Bluebird into JavaScript itself and platforms/engines.
 There are still missing things (.map/.filter are on their way with the iteration helpers proposal and async iterators!).